mtzfactory/nango/Readme.md

 ## ⭐ Nango at a glance

-Nango continuously syncs data from any API endpoint to your database.
+Nango continuously syncs data from any API endpoint (that returns JSON) to your database.

 Add Syncs to Nango with 1 line of code in your application:
 ```ts